Early Years Steiner Education

 3) Personal, Social and Emotional Development

 In addition, we support the four Specific Areas:

 National Curriculum Exemptions

 The Lindens Kindergarten has exemptions from particular areas of the EYFS that we believe are in conflict with the principles of Steiner Waldorf early years education.
-These are within the areas of literacy, mathematics and information technology.
 If you would like more information about this please speak to our staff.